Lesson 6 of 786% Complete

 1. Continuous Quoting (24/5)

-LP (J.P.
-Morgan) quotes EUR/USD:
+LP quotes EUR/USD:

-- Bid: 1.08500 (willing to BUY at this price)
+- Bid: 1.08500 (willing to buy)

-- Ask: 1.08502 (willing to SELL at this price)
+- Ask: 1.08502 (willing to sell)

-This quote is ALWAYS available (24/5)
+This quote is available across active sessions.

 2. Order Matching (Facilitating Trades)

-Step 1: Hedge Fund contacts LP (Citibank)
+Step 1: Fund contacts an LP

 3. Risk Absorption (Taking Opposite Side)